 Project BRI(DDD)GE is a week-long program for entering M.Div. and M.T.S students which seeks to foster Christian community, outreach, and service within the Durham community.
 BRI(DDD)GE is held the week before entering student orientation in August.
 Entering students along with a set of returning student leaders participate with organizations such as Urban Ministries of Durham, Habitat for Humanity, the Society of St. Andrew, the Woodchucks Ministry, the Interfaith Hospitality Network, the Walltown Neighborhood Ministries, and the Food Bank of NC in a faithful response to the needs of God’s children in the Durham area.
 Theological reflection on these experiences and immersion in the history and current life of Durham are also important components of this program.
 Applications are automatically mailed to Duke M.Div. and M.T.S. entering students in the month of May prior to August matriculation.
 Contact the Office of Student Life at (919) 660-3548 for more information.

-Contact the Office of Student Life at (919) 660-3548 to learn how you can serve on a Student Life Committee.
+Contact email@example.com to learn how you can serve on a student council committee.

 The Community Care Student Organization is responsible for hospitality and nurture within the Divinity School community.
 This includes maintaining the community prayer board, meeting regularly to pray for the Divinity School community, and working with the Office of the Divinity School chaplain to coordinate appropriate responses to students in crisis or with special needs.

-The Fellowship Committee plans community-wide events for students and faculty and their families.
+The Fellowship Committee helps facilitate community-wide events for students and faculty and their families.
 The activities include social gatherings during orientation, meals and parties at holiday times, and fellowship times throughout the school terms.
-Members of this team provide leadership to “Live at the Lampstand,” a popular monthly event through which students, faculty and staff share their various musical and artistic talents with the entire community.